junhopark/worship-set-list/README.md

 I hope this will serve as a helpful resource for folks looking for ideas around building worship sets.
 Please feel free to get in touch with me if you'd like to chat about what you see here!

+## 2022-04-03 (ICC - LC)
+* Found in You (C)
+* Living Hope (C)
+* Sermon: "I Am the Bread of Life" We are to feast on Jesus, the Bread of Life, who satisfies the deepest needs and longings of our hearts, on to eternal life.
+* Christ is Enough (A)
+* Soon (E)

+## 2022-03-01 (ICC - Dr. Steve)
+* This I Believe (G)
+* Build My Life (G)
+* Sermon: Matthew 7:1-5 (Do not judge).
+The focus will be on how we are not called to judge others.
+This is something that God alone has the authority to do.
+God's heart of mercy toward us as a model for our own treatment of others.
+* Nineveh (C?)
+* Hosanna (E)

+## 2022-02-13 (ICC - Pastor Peter)
+* Who You Are (G)
+* Revelation Song (D)
+* Sermon: Story of Mary in Luke 1.
+How God uses a nondescript humble teenage girl to carry out his mission and reveal his upside-down kingdom to the world as a powerful example of how God not only blesses the broken but blesses the broken so that they can in turn bless the world.
+Focus on Mary's song (magnificat) in the latter part of Luke 2 and the faith she displayed in trusting God.
+* Unashamed (A)

 ## 2022-01-16 (ICC - Dr. Steve)
 * O Praise the Name (A)
 * Goodness of God (A)